SRGSSR/pillarbox-android/docs/README.md

 ### Support Android API < 24

-If your min SDK version is below 24, you have to enabled library desugaring as describe in the [Android documentation](https://developer.android.com/studio/write/java8-support#library-desugaring):
+A change in AndroidX Media3 1.3.0 requires applications to use library desugaring, as described in the corresponding [Android documentation](https://developer.android.com/studio/write/java8-support#library-desugaring):

 ```kotlin
 compileOptions {